 Fall prevention is critically important, especially as our population ages.
 An estimated 1 in 3 people in Canada over the age of 65 experience a fall every year.
 This can lead to serious, debilitating injury and in some cases death.

 Keep your home safe!
 The majority of injuries are predictable and preventable.
-Use this checklist to help you find situations that may put older family members at risk for a fall.
+Use the checklists below to help you find situations that may put older family members at risk for a fall.

 In the kitchen